 This set up will not collect your subdomain data into one dashboard

 Installing individual Tracking Codes for each subdomain will separate data collected from your Site across various dashboards.

 You can toggle between Sites by clicking on the building icon in the top-left corner of your Hotjar dashboard.

-Only admin users have access to add sites
+Only admin-level team members have access to add sites

-Only users with admin access can make changes to the set up of your Hotjar account.
-A full explanation of our user permissions can be found in User Permissions.
+Only team members with admin access can make changes to the set up of your Hotjar account.
+A full explanation of our team members permissions can be found in our Team Member Permissions article.

 Limitations with Recordings

 Hotjar cannot track across different top-level domains, for example, going from www.example.com to www.site.com.